| |

 Add pom poms to one edge of the knitted length – I added 5 extra-large in white yarn and 6 in the large size.

-I stitched the pom poms 4 inches / 10 cm apart.
+I stitched the pom poms 4 inches/10 cm apart.

 Weave in all loose ends.

-The tree skirt is not seamed together – you wrap it around your Christmas tree base loosely and arrange it like it is a blanket, with the pom poms at the front and the ends at the back of the base, hidden from view.
+The tree skirt is not seamed – you wrap it around your Christmas tree base loosely and arrange it like it is a blanket, with the pom poms at the front and the ends at the back of the base, hidden from view.

 tree skirt super chunky knit